swordapp/swordv3/src/sections/INTRODUCTION.md

 # Credits

-Technical Lead: Richard Jones, Cottage Labs
+**Technical Lead**: Richard Jones, Cottage Labs

-Community Lead: Neil Jefferies, University of Oxford
+**Community Lead**: Neil Jefferies, University of Oxford

-Funder Liaison: Dom Fripp, Jisc
+**Funder Liaison**: Dom Fripp, Jisc

+**Technical Advisory Group**:
+Adam Rehin, Adrian Stevenson, Alan Stiles, Catherine Jones, Claire Knowles, David Moles, David Wilcox, Eoghan Ó Carragáin, Erick Peirson, Gertjan Filarski, Goosyara Kovbasniy, Graham Triggs, Hideaki Takeda, Jan van Mansum, Jauco Noordzij, Jochen Schirrwagen, John Chodacki, Justin Simpson, Lars Holm Nielsen, Marisa Strong, Martin Wrigley, Masaharu Hayashi, Masud Khokhar, Mike Jackson, Mike Jackson, Morane GRUENPETER, Neil Chue Hong, Paul Walk, Peter Sefton, Ralf Claussnitzer, Ricardo Otelo Santos Saraiva Cruz, Richard Rodgers, Scott Wilson, Shannon Searle, Stephanie Taylor, Stuart Lewis, Tomasz Parkola, Vitali Peil

 # Introduction

+SWORD 3.0 is a protocol enabling clients and servers to communicate around complex digital objects, especially with regard to supporting the deposit of these objects into a service like a digital repository.
+Complex digital objects consist of both Metadata and File content, where the Files may be in a variety of formats, there may be many files, and some may be very large.
+The protocol defines semantics for creating, appending, replacing, deleting, and retrieving information about these complex resources.
+It also enables servers to communicate regarding the status of treatment of deposited content, such as exposing ingest workflow information.

 The first major version of SWORD {% ref SWORD 1.3 %} built upon the Resouce creation aspects of AtomPub {% ref AtomPub %} to enable fire-and-forget package deposit onto a server.

 This approach, where the depositor has no further interaction with the server is of significant value in certain use cases, but there are others where this is insufficient.
 Consider, for example, that the depositor wishes to construct a digital artifact file by file over a